nemo0622/pokeemerald-expansion/README.md

 ### Graphics
 - New overworlds from [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo)
     - Credit goes to Pawkkie for May's sprite and RavePossum for the rest!
+    - Others from [FRLG-style NPC Megapack](https://reliccastle.com/resources/823/) and [Aveontrainer](https://www.deviantart.com/aveontrainer/gallery/67900303/overworld) on DeviantArt
 - [NPC Mugshots](https://www.pokecommunity.com/showpost.php?p=10345947&postcount=252) when speaking to most NPCs
     - Credit to Zenionith and Zermonius on DeviantArt for ORAS style PSS icons
     - Credit to Wergan on DeviantArt and Omega on WhackaHack for various other PSS-style icons
 - New Gen 5 inspired map popups, ported from BSBob by [RavePossum](https://github.com/ravepossum/pokeemerald)
 - Improved Battle Backgrounds by RavePossum and Ruki
-- New Archie sprite based on ORAS design by Muzyun and SlayerOne998
+- New Archie battle sprite based on ORAS design by Muzyun and SlayerOne998

 ## Bugs and Future Plans